Vulnerability Management Across CMMC, FedRAMP Rev5, and FedRAMP 20x

 Key SHOULD requirements (recommended, not mandatory):

-• VDR-TFR-PVR remediation timeframes, which vary by baseline.
-For the High baseline: N5+LEV+IRV = 12 hours; N3+NLEV = 64 days.
-For Moderate: N5+LEV+IRV = 2 days; N3+NLEV = 128 days.
-For Low: N5+LEV+IRV = 4 days.
-These are targets, not mandates, but your 3PAO will ask about them.
+• VDR-TFR-PVR mitigation and remediation timeframes, which vary by Certification Class and PAIN rating.
+For Class D (the successor to High): PAIN-5 LEV+IRV = 12 hours; PAIN-3 NLEV = 64 days.
+For Class C (the successor to Moderate): PAIN-5 LEV+IRV = 2 days; PAIN-3 NLEV = 128 days.
+For Class B: PAIN-5 LEV+IRV = 4 days.
+Every class bottoms out at 192 days for PAIN-2 NLEV findings.
+These are targets, not mandates, but your independent assessor will ask about them.

 The pain we lived